Patching Tutorial

 How To Patch on Android

-The tricky part is that if the ROM needs its header removed, using UniPatcher on its own won't work.
-You need to patch the game on a PC (or Mac).
-Or if the patch you're trying to use is popular, you may find a pre-patched ROM online.
+One tricky part: if your ROM requires removing its header, UniPatcher alone won’t work.
+In that case, you’ll need to patch the ROM on a PC or Mac.
+Alternatively, if your ROM hack is popular, you might find a pre-patched ROM available online.

 Don’t have access to the Google Play Store?
 You can also download UniPatcher from RomHacking.net.